SalishSeaCast/storm-surge/README.rst

 Licenses
 ========

-The Salish Sea NEMO analysis and documentation are copyright 2013-2015 by the `S alish Sea MEOPAR Project Contributors`_ and The University of British Columbia.
+The Salish Sea NEMO analysis and documentation are copyright 2013-2015 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0